Ash2oPS/Ash2oPS/TOOL_ISOMETRIC_MAP_GENERATOR.md

 ## Block Parameters

 Each pixel color corresponds to a block sprite that you can easily set up.
 Plus you can set several parameters to these block in order to make them look unique.
-For exemple, liquids such as water or lava have a strong passive wavy animation.
+For example, liquids such as water or lava have a strong passive wavy animation.
 Whereas other blocks have a more subtle animation.
 On the other hand, to make sand look more messy than the other blocks, its height is more randomly determined.